Get

 Can These Dogs Get Along With Cats?

 By default, Airedale Terriers aren’t very friendly toward felines or any other small mammals that look/act like game.
-As mentioned, they have a high prey drive and will always chase after a cat, rabbit, or birdie unless properly trained and socialized.
-Now, if the dog has been sharing the house with a cat since puppyhood, it will, most likely, be friendly with the kitty.
+As mentioned, they have a high prey drive and will always chase after a cat, rabbit, or birdie even if you consider they are properly trained and socialized; their prey drive is hard-wired in them.
+Now, if the dog has been sharing the house with a cat since puppyhood, it will, most likely, be friendly with the kitty, however, that can not be a guarantee.

-But you can never be truly sure.
-Bingley Terriers are very aggressive and predatory around same-sex dogs and cats and can snap at any moment despite the years spent together.
+When instincts are so strong, you can never be truly sure.
+Bingley Terriers are very aggressive and predatory around same-sex dogs and smaller creatures such as cats and can snap at any moment despite the years spent together.
 And if you already have a cat in the house and want to adopt an adult Airedale, we recommend against that.
 It’s almost impossible to make this doggo tolerate another animal that’s a complete stranger.
 This usually doesn’t apply to humans, though.

 Are Airedale Terriers Good With Little Children?

 Airedales love nothing more than to play with kids from their human families.
 That said, you should always be there to provide supervision.
-Even if the pup is the sweetest thing on the planet, its boisterous, freedom-loving nature can lead to undesired consequences rather quickly.
-After all, it’s an energetic, mighty beast with lots of energy to burn.
+Even if the pup is the sweetest thing on the planet, their boisterous, freedom-loving nature can lead to undesired consequences rather quickly.
+After all, they’re an energetic, mighty beast with lots of energy to burn.

-Therefore, don’t ever leave it alone with the kids even if it’s for a minute or two.
-A well-trained Airedale Terrier will never intentionally hurt children unless they pull its hair, throw things at the dog, or try to ride it.
-Still, to be safe, only let it interact with the little one(s) under your watchful eyes.
+Therefore, don’t ever leave them alone with the kids, even if it’s for a minute or two.
+A well-trained Airedale Terrier will never intentionally hurt children unless they pull their hair, throw things at the dog, or try to ride them.
+Still, to be safe, only let them interact with the little one(s) under your watchful eyes.

 Airedale Terrier puppy outside with plants